Tyrrrz/Tyrrrz.me/src/data/blog-posts/expression-trees/Post.md

 }
 ```

 That should make things better, but we can push it even further by using `Delegate.CreateDelegate`.
 This way we can create a re-usable delegate and avoid the overhead that comes with `MethodInfo.Invoke`.
-Let's update our code accordingly:
+Let's do that as well:

 ```csharp
 public static class ReflectionDelegate